dervaux/SheetMusicView/README.md

 The bridge uses `WKWebView`'s JavaScript evaluation capabilities for Swift-to-OSMD communication and `WKScriptMessageHandler` for bidirectional messaging, ensuring robust and performant interaction between the native Swift layer and the embedded OSMD engine.

-### Reference Implementation
+### Offline Capability

-This project includes the complete OpenSheetMusicDisplay library (v1.9.0) in the `OSMD_do_not_touch/` directory as a reference implementation.
+This project includes the compiled OpenSheetMusicDisplay library (v1.9.0) directly in the package resources.
 This ensures:
-- Development environment consistency
+- Complete offline functionality without internet dependencies
-- API compatibility verification
+- Faster loading times by avoiding CDN requests
-- Local testing and debugging capabilities
+- Consistent library version across all installations
-- Independence from external CDN dependencies
+- Reliable operation in environments with restricted network access

 ## Swift Package Manager Integration